wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-authd.rst

 -v
 ------

-Full path to the CA certificate used to verify the clients.
+Specifies the full path to the CA certificate used to verify clients.

 .. topic:: Arguments